 Ministers rightly point out that the NHS in England has more clinical staff than ever before but numbers have not kept pace with rising demand.
 The official "shortfall rate" for nurses and midwives across England is close to ten per cent - in some places significantly higher.
 Part of this is down to the recognition, after the events at Mid-Staffordshire, of the importance of safe staffing levels.
 Yet for successive years during the coalition the number of nurse training recruits fell.

-These problems are not new but the scale of the workforce challenge has reached a tipping point.Director of policy and strategytweet this
+These problems are not new but the scale of the workforce challenge has reached a tipping point.Director of Policy and Strategy and Deputy Chief Executivetweet this

 Far from being a problem just for hospitals, there are major nursing shortages in mental health and community trusts.
 Between 2009 – 2016 the number of district nurses employed by the NHS in England fell by more than 40%.
 Just as the health service tries to accelerate plans for more treatment closer to home, in key parts of the workforce it is going backwards.